Barbering Schools in Minnesota

 • There is a predicted 21% job increase between 2021–2031 for barbers.

-Becoming a barber in Minnesota is straightforward, with steps including completing a state-approved barbering program and passing an exam.
+Becoming a barber in Minnesota is straightforward, with steps including completing a state-approved barber program and passing an exam.

-If you want to jumpstart your Minnesota barbering career by gaining your license, there’s a handful of requirements you need to meet:
+If you want to jumpstart your Minnesota barber career by gaining your license, there’s a handful of requirements you need to meet:

 • Complete school through the 10th grade